-Muhammad in the Cave is a hymn by early English Muslim convert and poet Amherst D. Tyssen (1843–1930).
-It recalls the moment when the Prophet ﷺ and Abu Bakr took refuge from the Quraish during the Hijra.
-It is a part of the British Muslim Song collection (website).
+“Hymn on Mohammed in the Cave” is a poem written by the early English Muslim convert and poet Amherst D. Tyssen (1843–1930).
+It recalls the pivotal moment during the Hijra when the Prophet ﷺ and Abu Bakr took refuge from the idolaters pursuing them in a cave of Mount Thawr, south of Mecca.

 The Prophet with one faithful friend